mugsiemx/belly-button-challenge/README.md

 4. Display the sample metadata, i.e. in individual's demographic information
 5. Display each key-value pair from the metadata JSON object on the web page anywhere
-6. Update all the polots when a new sample is selectioned
+6. Update all the polots when a new sample is selectioned 6a.
+Added a Number of Washings per Week gauge from the additional challenge notes (not to specs, aesthetics only)
 7. Deploy your app to a free static page, hosting service, such as GitHub Pages --submit the links to my deployment and GitHub repository.
     -- ensured the repository will have regular commits and a thorought README.md.file